joaogerd/simpleWorkflow/README.md

-# Task Scheduler
+# simpleWorflow

-Task Scheduler is a Python application that allows you to schedule and execute tasks based on time and dependencies.
+simpleWOrkflow is a Python application that allows you to schedule and execute tasks based on time and dependencies.
 It can be used to automate various tasks, such as running scripts, sending notifications, and more.

 ## Table of Contents